sebastianpinedaar/machine-learning-codes/README.txt

-Some codes related to Machine Learning models:

-* Matriz-Factorization-For-Recommender-Systems.ipynb: implements alternating least sqaure to factorize matrices.
+Implementation from scratch of some Machine Learning/ Deep Learning concepts.